hgcl/clara-le/src/posts/creating-a-ui-library-for-nextjs-with-storybook.md

 └── index.d.ts
 ```

-As you can see, each component has a directory (e.g. `Banner`), which contains the component main file `index.js`[^3], its types (e.g. `index.d.ts` and `types.d.ts`), and its styles `Banner.module.css.js`.
+As you can see, each component has a directory (e.g. `Banner`), which contains the component main file (`index.js`)[^3], its types (`index.d.ts` and `types.d.ts`), and its styles (e.g. `Banner.module.css.js`).

 But why do we get a `.css.js` file instead of a regular `.css` format?
 Rollup treats CSS as a JavaScript module by default.
-Rollup extracted a unique `index.css` file in `dist`, regrouping all components styles.

-`Banner.module.css.js` exports the class names only, which link to the `index.css` styles.
+`Banner.module.css.js` exports the class names only, which link to the `index.css` stylesheet, that regroups all component styles.
 To make it clearer, here is an example of the generated built...

 ```js
 // dist/components/Banner/Banner.module.css.js